SahithyTumma/golangApplication/README.md

 To deploy the application in a Kubernetes cluster:

 Ensure you have a Kubernetes cluster running and Helm installed.
-Install apache pulsar and make sure all the pulsar pods are either in `Running` or `Completed` state.
+Create a namespace `pulsar` and install apache pulsar.
+Make sure all the pulsar pods are either in `Running` or `Completed` state.

 1. **Apply Configurations**: Use `kubectl` to apply the deployment and service configurations.